afrizalsofyan/fw9-backend/README.md

 4. Choose clouse messaging then enable your cloud messaging api.
 5. After that choose service accounts and generate your private key.
 6. Copy and paste to your root project files, like index.js
+7. Then change import for serviceAccount on ./src/helpers/firebaseNotif.js with private key json after you generate.
-7. finally you has been complate to setup firebase admin for messaging notification.
+8. Finally you has been complate to setup firebase admin for messaging notification.

+noted: you must change `const serviceAccount = require("path/to/serviceAccountKey.json")`, if you not change the backend program will be crashed and returned errors.

 ## EndPoint